amarmer/Alternative-Classic-PImpl/README.md

 ## Introduction

-This article describes a template-based pattern for hiding class implementations behind a pure virtual interface,</br>
+This article describes a template-based pattern for hiding class implementations behind a pure virtual interface.</br>
-with no forwarding wrappers.
 It is an alternative to the classic PImpl idiom.

 ## Applying the Pattern